 “I’ve met a lot more horse girls than horse boys…” (Source)

 Since you can easily twist the mechanics into an argument for why we should do a male option, let me go into the marketing side of it.
 Our age demographic is 10+ girls, ideally 12-16.
-Those girls are going to want to play as themselves, to be as much like they either are or want to be.
+Those girls tend to run two ways, what looks cool to their aesthetic, or creating a virtual version of themselves, to be as much like they either are or want to be.
 Our job as game developers is to cater to that market.
 Particularly because it is wildly under-represented.
 There are very few, high quality games with a female only protagonist that can be customized beyond using your own name.
 About the only two games I can think of that fairly let you play as male or female for that age group are Pokémon and Wizards 101, and they have to limit how much customizing you can do because of the engine’s ability to handle it all.

 I use the word fairly in two senses: one, there are (roughly) the same number of options for both the male and female players, and both are presented in the same way.
 Counting the number of hair styles is easy, it’s the second that trips developers up.
 The female character has to have to have the same variety of options as the men–this means that they can’t be designed to only appeal to the male gaze.
 (I have heard the arguments that the overly buff men are supposed to be for the female gaze, I am here to tell you it’s garbage.
 It’s a masculine fantasy all around, folks.)

 One common complaint you’ll see, even in female-forward games like Overwatch, is that the faces all look the same for a female character, despite different nationalities and body types, but the men have at least a nod towards diversity.
 By focusing all of our efforts into female characters, we can avoid those types of slips and actually bring true variety and diversity to the options for characters and for NPCs.
 We can also feature interesting fashions without presenting teenage characters as a lot older than they are and creating unrealistic expectations.